 Here’s the thing… It’s not a matter of how much money your film will make, it’s a matter of setting a goal and working backwards.
 This is important because film distribution has gone from a B2B model to B2C model.

 Or in other words, the stuff that happened in the music industry and the publishing industry when digital replaced physical has happened in motion pictures too.
 The film distribution paradigm sort of looks like this:

 Distribution Then: Filmmaker > Distributor > Video Outlet (like Blockbuster Video) > Customer

-Distribution Now: Filmmaker > Distributor > VOD Outlet (like Amazon) > Customer
+Distribution Now: Filmmaker > Distributor > VOD Outlet (like Netflix) > Customer

 Without making a distribution deal for a set number of physical units (DVDs), there is no way to know how many units you will actually sell.

 This leaves creating a customer up to you.

 (Your distributor only has 20 employees and they pick up 20 titles a month… Can they really hustle your film better than you?)